About

 From Lawn to Habitat

-The Brentwood campus also boasts an enormous lawn that is mowed weekly.
-While it is beautiful, it is not sustainable nor is it the best use of the land.
+The Brentwood campus also boasted an enormous lawn that was mowed weekly.
+While it was beautiful, it was not sustainable nor is it the best use of the land.
 The Trust, along with Rusty Schmidt of Nelson, Pope and Voorhees, recommended and implemented a native meadow within a portion of this lawn.
 Not only aestheically pleasing, the meadow also serves as a habitat for birds and small animals, is a productive ecosystem, and is environmentally sustainable.
 The native meadow proved to be a success and we are now expanding the native meadow to include significantly more acreage.

 Historic Preservation